• Skip to primary navigation

 • Mac

-The Most Expensive Apple Product Ever Sold
+Apple-1: The Most Expensive Apple Product Ever Sold!

 According to Christie’s of London, Apple’s first computer (Apple-1) was sold to an anonymous buyer for GBP 371,250 ($459,000), in an online auction conducted during 16-23, May 2019.

-The computer was previously owned by Rick Conte, who bought it in 1977 to learn BASIC and later donated the computer to Maine Personal Computer Museum in 2009.
+This computer was previously owned by Rick Conte, who bought it in 1977 to learn BASIC and later donated the computer to Maine Personal Computer Museum in 2009.

-The auctioned computer is one of the few rare functioning Apple-1 computers that currently exist in the world.
+Originally priced at $666.66, the auctioned computer is one of the few rare functioning Apple-1 computers that currently exists in the world.

 According to Christie’s website, they had earlier auctioned an Apple-1 computer signed by Apple co-founder Steve Wozniak for $387,750 in 2013.
+However, the highest price paid for Apple-1 computer is $905,000, by Henry Ford Museum, Dearborn, Michigan on 22 October 2014.

+As indicated by the name, Apple-1 was the first line of computers that were hand-built by Apple founders Steve Jobs and Steve Wozniak and launched in 1976.
 Out of 200 Apple-1 computers sold, only 15 are currently known to be held in public collections by museums dedicated to science and technology around the world.

 Encouraged by the success of Apple-1, Jobs and Wozniak launched Apple-2 in 1977, which continued to remained in production and improvements until 1993.

+Apple-1 was discontinued in October 1977, with Jobs & Wozniak encouraging owners to return their machines for trade-ins and discounts.
 The returned Apple-1 computers were destroyed, which explains why only a few Apple-1 computer survived and fewer exist in working condition.

 Apple-1 Computer Specs & Features